Reform and opening up: 1979–1984

 At the same time, in December 1978, Deng announced a new policy, the Open Door Policy, to open the door to foreign businesses that wanted to set up in China.
 For the first time since the Kuomintang era, the country was opened to foreign investment.
 Deng created a series of Special Economic Zones, including Shenzhen, Zhuhai and Xiamen, for foreign investment that were relatively free of the bureaucratic regulations and interventions that hampered economic growth.
 These regions became engines of growth for the national economy.
 On January 31, 1979, the Shekou Industrial Zone of Shenzhen was founded, becoming the first experimental area in China to "open up".

 In July 1979, China adopted its first Law on Joint Venture Using Chinese and Foreign Investment.
 This law was effective in helping to attract and absorb foreign technology and capital from advanced countries like the United States, facilitated China's exports to such countries, and thereby contributed to China's subsequent rapid economic growth.
+In 1980, In alignment with Deng's pragmatism, he praised and substantially improved the reputation of Qing official Qishan, who was formerly criticised for his pragmatic approach against the British in the First Opium War.

+The 1981 Several Decisions on Finding New Ways, Developing the Economy and Solving the Problem of Unemployment in the Cities described individually-owned businesses as "a necessary supplement to socialist state-owned businesses".

 Under the leadership of Yuan Geng, the "Shekou model" of development was gradually formed, embodied in its famous slogan Time is Money, Efficiency is Life, which then widely spread to other parts of China.
 In January 1984, Deng Xiaoping made his first inspection tour to Shenzhen and Zhuhai, praising the "Shenzhen speed" of development as well as the success of the special economics zones.

 Hu Yaobang, then General Secretary of CCP, played an important role in implementing the reforms together with Zhao Ziyang, then Premier of China.